zcoo/fluss/website/docs/install-deploy/deploying-local-cluster.md

 ## Requirements

 Fluss runs on all *UNIX-like environments*, e.g. **Linux**, **Mac OS X**.
-Before you start to setup the system, make sure you have the following software installed on your test machine:
+Before you start to set up the system, make sure you have the following software installed on your test machine:

 - **Java 17** or higher (Java 8 and Java 11 are not recommended)